omertb/ansible-playbooks/host_ns_fw_update/README.md

 };
 ```

-3. Add the `allow-update` definition in the zones you want them to be able to changed
+3. Add the `allow-update` definition in the zones you want them to be accessible
-with nsupdate as below:
+for nsupdate as below:

 ```
         zone "177.168.192.in-addr.arpa" {